petebrowne/crush/README.md

 Crush is a set of Tilt templates for the various JavaScript and CSS compression libraries in Ruby.

+See here for more information about Tilt templates: [http://github.com/rtomayko/tilt](https://github.com/rtomayko/tilt)

 Well, they're not really templates.
 They're more like engines or processors.
 But, anyway, they fit in very well with Tilt, because each one likes to do things a little differently.
 Tilt + Crush cures the headache by providing a generic API to use any of the engines you need.